vk-cs/docs-public/docs/en/tools-for-using-services/account/concepts/rolesandpermissions/rolesandpermissions.md

 This user can also create and edit rule groups (firewalls) in the Virtual networks service.

+| Virtual machine operator
+| A user with this role can work on a virtual machine, but cannot manage its settings.

+The VM operator can:

+- Start or stop a VM.
+- Operate a VM via the [VNC console](/en/computing/iaas/service-management/vm/vm-console).
+- Connect to a VM via [SSH](/en/computing/iaas/service-management/vm/vm-connect/vm-connect-nix) or [RDP](/en/computing/iaas/service-management/vm/vm-connect/vm-connect-win).
+- View a VM configuration and network settings.

+The VM operator cannot create backups.

 | Network administrator
 | A user with this role can perform a full set of operations in the Virtual networks and DNS services.